vivian1993/logic-rules-based-reasoning-tutorial/README.md

 	* Citation: 311

 ### Combining Embedding Model with Logic Rules
 Although KB embedding provides a promising approach for knowledge inference, the ignorance of the symbolic compositionality of KG relations limits their reasoning ability.
-Several attempts havebeen made to combine the power of logic rules in knowledge inference with embedding models in recent years.
+Several attempts have been made to combine the power of logic rules in knowledge inference with embedding models in recent years.

 #### Designing logic rule-based regularization to embedding models
 They treat logic rules as additional knowledge to embedding models, where satisfaction of ground rules is integrated into the original embedding loss.
 A typical integration is defined as follows: (1) sampling ground logic rules given the template logic rules; (2) mapping each related triple (i.e., predicate) into a confidence score (i.e., soft truth value); (3) computing the satisfaction score to each ground rule based on its predicates' scores; and (4) defining proper loss based on the satisfaction score for all the ground rules.